WaqarSyed/chai-aur-react/interviewQuestions.md

 - A try catch block is language level construct that allows you to handle exceptions that occur during the execution of the code inside the block.

 - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors and display a fallback UI.
 Error boundaries are used specifically to handle errors in React applications, whereas try-catch block are used to handle exceptions in JavaScript.

+## 95. How to fetch data with React Hooks?

+- You can use the useEffect hook to fetch data in a React functional component.
+The useEffect hook allows you to run a side effect , such as fetching data , after the component has rendered.
+You can also use useState to store the fetched data and update the component when the data is available.